 Policies relevant to internet access include all hose that automatically blocks all websites identified as inappropriate, especially those related to social media platforms.
 Access to the internet should be based on the work nature of the user.
-In an organization, the internet and network are the same things as it connects crucial assets of the organization such as account sections, server, and so on.
-Before wielding, access to the internet should be thoroughly monitored and filtered appropriately
+In an organization, the internet and network are the same things as it connects crucial assets of the organization such as account sections, servers, etc. Before wielding, access to the internet should be thoroughly monitored and filtered appropriately.

 Port Communication Policy

-Only essential services such as HTTP should be left open even when they are not in use, otherwise, all other ports, whether outbound or inbound, should be strictly blocked for unnecessary services.
+Only essential services such as HTTP should be left open even when they are not in use.
+Otherwise, all other ports, whether outbound or inbound, should be strictly blocked for unnecessary services.
 Presence of several needless ports running open increases the chances of a breach to a system.
-Therefore, ports that are linked directly to the internet should be limited to or marked as ports in inbound connection or use only authorized communication services.
+Therefore, ports linked directly to the internet should be limited to or marked as ports in inbound connection or use only authorized communication services.

 Wireless LAN Policy

-An effective network policy should have guidelines on proper user authentication, a mechanism for anomaly tracking on wireless LAN and a technique for appropriate replacement of WEP to stop possible abuse of the wireless network.
-For encryption purposes, 802.11 security measures should be employed such as CCMP, TKIP, etc. Below is a list of some of the suspicious events over a wireless network that you should always consider for intrusion detection:
+An effective network policy should have guidelines on proper user authentication, a mechanism for anomaly tracking on wireless LAN, and a technique for appropriate WEP replacement to stop possible abuse of the wireless network.
+For encryption purposes, 802.11 security measures should be employed, such as CCMP, TKIP, etc. Below is a list of some of the suspicious events over a wireless network that you should always consider for intrusion detection:

 - MAC address which changes randomly